danamena/ba-essentials/README.md

 <p>• Actionable templates to save you time.</p>
 <p>• Tools and tips to support you in your day-to-day BA work.</p>
   <h2>📂 What's Inside?</h2>
-  <p>Each folder contains structured resources, along with an <strong>instruction file</strong> to guide you on how to use them effectively.</p>
+  <p>Each folder contains structured resources, along with a <strong>Readme file</strong> to guide you on how to use them effectively.</p>
   <h2>🚧 A Work in Progress</h2>
 <p>This project is constantly growing, adapting, and changing—just like real-life projects!</p>
 <h2>✅ You’re in the Right Place If…</h2>